ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_conditionals.rst

 .. note:: Older versions of Ansible used ``success`` and ``fail``, but ``succeeded`` and ``failed`` use the correct tense.
 All of these options are now valid.

 In loops, you can use the implicit ``_task`` variable to access the previous iteration's result in ``when`` conditionals.
-Since the result doesn't exist on the first iteration, you must provide a default value:
+Since conditionals are evaluated during iteration, you must provide a default value for the first iteration:

 .. code-block:: yaml